samuelglaisher/ezeyes/README.md

 #### Running tests
 To run the unit tests, use the command: `yarn test`

+To generate a code coverage report, use the command: `yarn test:coverage`

 #### Building
 To build the executable, use the command: `yarn make`